menu

 Overview

 Oshkosh - Lewellen is a very small town located in the state of Nebraska.
 With a population of 1,837 people and just one neighborhood, Oshkosh - Lewellen is the 126th largest community in Nebraska.
-Oshkosh - Lewellen has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Oshkosh - Lewellen was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce